 However if your premises are more complex, then you will almost certainly need to think about getting emergency lighting installed to meet regulations.

-Read more in our blog.
+Read more in our fire safety legislation guide.

 Because emergency lighting is a complex area, we only use fire industry-approved electricians to install emergency or escape lighting across London, Surrey and the South-East.